Enerzed/pg_ac/README.md

 **Persistence (serialization)**

-Automata live only in the session memory.
+automaton live only in the session memory.
 To save them permanently, you can serialize an automaton to a bytea blob and later deserialize it.

 **Serialize to bytea**